sagarpandey98/video_player_python/README.md

-Refer "VidePlayerManual.docx" inside the main repo directory!!
+Refer "VidePlayerManual.docx" inside the main repo directory and please use small video clips to better test the video player!!